ggreer/geoff.greer.fm/_posts/2012-12-28-the-cost-of-features.md

 <div id="cass_cloc_chart_div" style="width: 100%; height: 500px;"> </div>

 These examples aren't cherry-picked.
-I ran the numbers on other code bases, but these graphs take up a lot of space.
+I ran the numbers on other code bases, but to show them all would take up a lot of space.

 Why do cars, airframes, and software grow?
 Naively, we should expect some of them to shrink over time.

+I don't know the answer, but I do have hypotheses.
 Engineering involves trade-offs.
 All else equal, more code means more bugs.
 Of course, all else isn't equal.
 More code usually means more features.
-More code can mean better performance through the use of caching layers, indexes, and efficient data structures.

-We have some good reasons for adding code, but why should we avoid removing it?
-Several issues come to mind:
+More code can mean better performance through the use of complex cache hierarchies, indexes, and efficient data structures.
+So we have some good reasons for adding code, but why should we avoid removing it?
+Several reasons come to mind:

 * **It can break dependent software.** While the feature on the chopping block may not be popular with users, other popular software might be dependent on it.
 * **Disgruntled users.** Removing a feature used by only 1% of users guarantees a deluge of hate mail.
 10,000 users means 100 angry emails.
 At the same time, it causes the other 99% to wonder if their pet feature is next.
 * **Removing things isn't fun.** If your code is clean, it's trivial and boring.
 If your code is ugly, it's a giant pain.
 Either way, building something new is more enjoyable.
 * **It doesn't impress colleagues.** "I removed some old code" is rarely said with pride in a stand-up.
 People don't brag about removing features or old code.

-It's a hard bullet to bite.
+All of these make removing code a hard bullet to bite.

 How do we stop software projects from collapsing under the weight of their own code?